 Eventually, the sound of several pebbles being launched and the thud of a body hitting the ground signaled the end of the encounter.

 As the dust settled, Ire cautiously crept forward, her eyes scanning the changed environment for any sign of movement.
-As she drew nearer to the epicenter of the disturbance.
+As she drew nearer to the epicenter of the disturbance, the chaos began to coalesce into a more recognizable form.
 Amid the scattered debris and discarded backpacks, she spotted two figures lying motionless on the ground.
-She cautiously stepped closer to the still figures and began to assess the scattered belongings surrounding them.
-As she examined their battered and bloodied attire, Ire’s heart raced.
+She approached the slumbering forms and began to take stock of the scattered items strewn about them.

 Despite their battered appearance, each of the unconscious figures wore a distinctive emblem on their jackets – a red rabbit intricately detailed with a blade piercing through it, the rusty silver fluid dripping off the end of the weapon.

-She crossed her arms and sighed, “But why me?”
+She crossed her arms and sighed, “Why did this have to happen to me?”

 Ire knew what she needed to do, but the circumstances were less than normal, which made proper procedure foggy at best.

-She reached around her waist into a bag and pulled out a smaller pouch that was the size of her hand.
-The pouch was filled with several beads, each formed of unique, elegant swirls of blue jade, slightly translucent.
+Finally, coming to a decision, she reached around her waist into a bag and pulled out a smaller pouch filled with several beads, each formed of unique, elegant swirls of blue jade, slightly translucent.
 Picking two of them out and securing the rest of the pocket back together and stuffing them away, she walked away from the rubble until reaching a spot clear of the dust cloud.

-“I guess there’s an upside to even something like this,” she smiled, holding the beads in the palm of her hand.
+“I guess there’s an upside to even something like this,” she smiled, holding the beads in the palm of her hand and admiring the magic that swirled inside.

 Gently lowering them on the ground in front of her, she took one last moment to appreciate them before stomping on them with one swift motion of her foot, crushing them into a powder that wisped away within moments.

-Returning back to the unexpected visitors, Ire discovered that the wounds were just as severe as she had initially anticipated, with bruises, cuts, and scrapes scattered across their body.
+Returning back to the unexpected visitors, Ire began to examine the two individuals for wounds, noticing that they had several injuries, including bruises, cuts, and scrapes.
 There was no way she could treat it all, even if she wanted to.

 Most notably, however, she found a handful of areas on their body with strange lines of reddish-black discoloration pervasive both beneath and throughout the skin.